Fame and Fashion

 Fame and Fashion is a compilation album by English musician David Bowie, issued in 1984 by RCA Records featuring songs recorded from 1969's David Bowie through 1980's Scary Monsters (And Super Creeps).
 It was released on LP, cassette, and CD formats.
 The subtitle "David Bowie's All-Time Greatest Hits" appears along with the title on LP and cassette labels, as well as on the CD face and inserts.

 After Bowie left RCA Records in the early 1980s, RCA, wishing to continue to capitalize on Bowie's immense popularity at the time, continued to release compilation albums without his permission or input.
-All the songs except "Heroes" were previously issued on the Changesonebowie and Changestwobowie compilation albums, and three, "Golden Years", "Fashion", and "Ashes to Ashes" appeared on the Golden Years compilation less than a year earlier.
+All the songs except "Heroes" and "TVC 15" were previously issued on the Changesonebowie and Changestwobowie compilation albums, and three, "Golden Years", "Fashion", and "Ashes to Ashes" appeared on the Golden Years compilation less than a year earlier.
 In addition, on both the LP's second side and the corresponding tracks on the CD, the original stereo channels are swapped.

 Soon after the release of this album and the reissue of his entire RCA album catalog on compact disc, Bowie reclaimed the rights to his recordings and his entire RCA catalogue went out of print.
 Beginning in 1989, Bowie struck a deal with Rykodisc to reissue his recordings.
 Bowie's RCA CD catalogue was in print only briefly and the original RCA discs are highly collectible today.
 As Golden Years and Fame and Fashion were issued without Bowie's authorization, neither album has been reissued in any form subsequent to their original RCA CD editions in 1985.